Naman-ntc/pipeline-runner/docs/architecture.md

 # pipeline-runner architecture

-This document describes how **pipeline-runner** is structured.
-The system is split into four main layers that communicate through well-defined interfaces.
+**pipeline-runner** is organized into layers and feature modules with clear boundaries.

 ## Core layer

-The **core** layer owns the execution model: pipelines, steps, scheduling, and the state machine that tracks each run.
-It does not know about HTTP or disk layout; it exposes hooks and events so upper layers can observe progress.
+The **core** layer owns pipelines, steps, scheduling, and the run state machine.
+It exposes hooks and events so other layers observe progress without coupling to HTTP or storage.

 ## API layer

-The **API** layer exposes pipeline operations over HTTP (REST).
-It maps requests to core commands, serializes responses, and enforces request validation.
-Long-running work is handed off to workers rather than blocking request threads.
+The **API** layer serves REST endpoints, maps requests to core operations, validates input, and defers long work to workers so request threads stay responsive.

 ## Workers layer

-The **workers** layer runs jobs asynchronously: pulling work from a queue, executing steps in isolated processes or containers, and reporting status back to core.
-Scaling is horizontal by adding worker processes.
+**Workers** dequeue jobs, run steps in isolated processes or containers, and report status to core.
+Add processes to scale horizontally.

 ## Storage layer

-The **storage** layer abstracts artifacts and metadata: local filesystem, object storage (e.g. S3-compatible), and small caches.
-Core and workers read/write through this layer so backends can be swapped without changing execution logic.
+**Storage** abstracts artifacts and metadata (filesystem, object stores, caches) so backends can change without touching execution logic.

+## Auth module

+**Auth** covers API tokens, service accounts, and scoped permissions.
+Middleware attaches identity before handlers run.

+## Notifications module

+**Notifications** delivers webhooks, email, and chat alerts on lifecycle events by subscribing to core events.

+## CLI module

+The **CLI** offers commands to submit runs, tail logs, and inspect status for local dev and ops without raw HTTP.

+## Plugins module

+**Plugins** loads custom step types and hooks via entry points and registers them like built-ins.